SWOT Analysis is a powerful framework for analyzing your company’s strengths, weaknesses, opportunities, and threats.

 The analysis of any one combination of these 4 elements can apply to virtually any situation, even in our personal lives.
 When you’re already weakened by an event and a new threat appears, your strategy should be of survival.
 Introduce a strength, and you may acquire enough leverage to make adjustments that may garner some benefits in the long run.

 Flexibility is a necessary skill, along with clear, critical thinking.
 If your competitor changes its operations by introducing a new product, you can do a SWOT analysis to see what gives you or them a competitive edge.
 Just because they have a new product doesn’t mean they’ll be successful.
 Your analysis may conclude that, given all their known threats and weaknesses, this change will be detrimental to their business.
-At that point, you may decide to come up with a better or complementary product yourself, which will fill the gap left by their failing product in the future.
+At that point, you may decide to come up with a better or complimentary product yourself, which will fill the gap left by their failing product in the future.

-One of the best ways to conduct a comprehensive, informed SWOT analysis is to ask for feedback and honest opinions from staff and clients.
+One of the best ways to conduct a comprehensive informed SWOT analysis is to ask for feedback and honest opinions from staff and clients.
 A medical practice that receives constant complaints about its scheduling practices or public staff confrontations should take them very seriously.
 They may signal not only a clinical team whose members can’t get along and work efficiently, but failing management or internal oversight, customer dissatisfaction, weakening brand, low patient loyalty, all of which are not only weaknesses but threats as well.
 In that case, measures must be taken immediately, and a monitoring process set up to detect and prevent such things from happening in the future.

 Staff feedback is also important.
 It may point out weaknesses and threats, or open the door to new opportunities.
 It may inadvertently identify contributors and key players in all of these categories.
 For instance, many good employees are able to detect inefficient processes and might have ideas to improve the workflow, increase receivables, acquire new clients or become more compliant with regulations.
 Your company could conduct an anonymous survey every few months, which would allow staff to express their opinions about how the company is doing and the direction it’s going.